 Stalls and artists from without and within Aichi Prefecture turn the Endoji Shopping Arcade into a French shopping district for a weekend.

-In 2022, the Endoji Autumn Paris Festival will be held on November 12. and 13.
+In 2023, the Endoji Autumn Paris Festival will be held on November 11th and 12th.

 Endoji Autumn Paris Festival

-Event Dates: 2022, Nov.
-12. – 13.
-(Sat. – Sun.)
+Event Dates: 2023, November 11th – 12th (Sat. – Sun.)
 11:00 – 18:00

-Address: Nagono, Nishi Ward, Nagoya, Aichi 451-0042
+Nagono, Nishi Ward, Nagoya, Aichi 451-0042

-Unmissable Spots for Autumn Leaves in Nagoya.
+Unmissable Spots for Autumn Leaves in Nagoya

 The best time to enjoy the changing of the seasons from summer to winter in Nagoya is at the end of November and the beginning of December when the maple trees change to a bright red color.
 The yellow Ginkgo tree is usually most beautiful a bit earlier than that.